Factbox: Who wants to be Britain's next prime minister?

 Johnson set out his pitch to the membership in a speech at the party’s annual conference in October - some members queued for hours to get a seat.
 He called on the party to return to its traditional values of low tax and strong policing.

-On Thursday the BBC reported he had told The British Insurance Brokers’ Association, “Of course I’m going to go for it.”
+Last week the BBC reported he had told The British Insurance Brokers’ Association: “Of course I’m going to go for it.”

 He is the bookmakers’ favourite to succeed May.

-The pro-Brexit former television presenter, who resigned as work and pensions minister in November in protest at May’s exit deal with the European Union, has said she plans to run in the leadership contest.
+The pro-Brexit former television presenter, who resigned as work and pensions minister in November in protest at May’s exit deal with the EU, has said she plans to run.

 McVey told Talkradio: “I have always said quite clearly that if I got enough support from my colleagues, yes I would (run).
 Now people have come forward and I have got that support, so I will be going forward.”

-A former diplomat who once walked 6,000 miles across Iran, Afghanistan, Pakistan, India and Nepal, Stewart was promoted to International Development Secretary this month after holding several junior ministerial positions.
+A former diplomat who once walked 6,000 miles across Iran, Afghanistan, Pakistan, India and Nepal, Stewart was promoted to International Development Secretary this month.

 Educated at the exclusive Eton College, Stewart was first elected to parliament in 2010 and backed remaining in the EU in the 2016 referendum.
 He opposes a ‘no deal’ exit and has been a vocal advocate of May’s deal with Brussels.